onsails/ccsync/README.md

 ## ⚙️ Configuration Files

-Create a `.ccsync` file in your project to customize sync behavior:
+Create a `.ccsync.toml` file in your project to customize sync behavior:

 ```toml
 # Ignore certain files (gitignore-style patterns)